5 Martin Place

 As iconic in its time as the Opera House, GPO Sydney , built in 1874, is a beautiful colonnaded Victorian palazzo that was once Sydney’s General Post Office.
 It has since been gutted, stabbed with office towers and transformed into the Westin Sydney hotel, swanky shops, restaurants and bars.
 Inspired by Italian Renaissance palaces, architect James Barnet caused a minor fracas by basing the faces carved on the sandstone facade on local identities.
 Queen Victoria dominates the central white-marble statuary, surrounded by allegorical figures.
 Under a staircase in the basement there is a small historical display and a pipe housing the dribbling remnants of the Tank Stream.

-Built in 1916, the 12-storey Commonwealth Bank building was Australia’s first steel-framed ‘skyscraper’.
-Its interiors are largely intact and clock-watching tellers still muse over the inscription on the wall: ‘The Noiseless Foot Of Time Steals Swiftly By’.
-Another branch has taken over the old State Savings Bank building: it’s a beaut example of interwar beaux-arts architecture, featuring green-marble Doric columns and an enclosed brass-and-marble teller area.
+A Commonwealth Bank branch has taken over the old State Savings Bank building: it’s a beaut example of interwar beaux-arts architecture, featuring green-marble Ionian columns and an enclosed brass-and-marble teller area.